 Once the first payment has been made, it is critical to send in an employer certification form.
 This form is not technically required, but submitting it is the best way to verify that 1) you have eligible loans, 2) you have an eligible employer, and 3) you are on an eligible repayment plan.
 Once the first certification form is approved we recommend doing it on a yearly basis so that the records stay up to date and the final certification of 120 payments is a breeze.

 Getting a Mortgage While Pursuing PSLF

 Believe it or not, getting a mortgage while chasing after loan forgiveness is possible.
-As recently as last year, mortgage underwriting guidelines from Freddie Mac and Fannie Mac didn’t allow income-driven repayment plans such as IBR to be used for Debt-To-Income ratio calculations.
-It was a stupid rule, and fortunately logic has prevailed.
+In the recent past, mortgage underwriting guidelines from Freddie Mac and Fannie Mac didn’t allow income-driven repayment plans such as IBR to be used for Debt-To-Income ratio calculations.
+It was a stupid rule, and fortunately, logic has prevailed.

 Many mortgage lenders will still see six figures of student debt and run for the hills, but others will realize that the total debt balance will not impact one’s ability to make payments, especially with income-driven repayment plans.
 One way to make sure the mortgage process goes through successfully is to get pre-approvals from 2 different lenders.
 Go through the underwriting process with both of them, and if one hits a snag, you will have a backup in place.
 The underwriting process is a pain, so doubling the work isn’t fun, but it is a good insurance policy.